-Humanities › Issues Adult Illiteracy Rates (15 Years & Over) in the Middle East Share Flipboard Email Print Issues The Middle East Basics Middle East & The U.S. Policy The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More by Pierre Tristam Pierre Tristam is an award-winning writer who covers Middle East, foreign affairs, immigration, and civil liberties.
-He has been writing for more than 20 years.
-Updated March 06, 2017 Some 774 million adults worldwide (age 15 and over) can't read, according to the Global Campaign for Education.
+Humanities › Issues Adult Illiteracy Rates (15 Years & Over) in the Middle East Share Flipboard Email Print Issues The Middle East Basics Middle East & The U.S. Policy The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More By Pierre Tristam Political Journalist B.A., Politics and History, New York University Pierre Tristam is an award-winning writer who covers Middle East, foreign affairs, immigration, and civil liberties.
+He has been writing for more than 20 years. our editorial process Pierre Tristam Updated March 06, 2017 Some 774 million adults worldwide (age 15 and over) can't read, according to the Global Campaign for Education.
 Here's how the Middle East countries' illiteracy rates rank.
 Middle East Illiteracy Rates Rank Country Illiteracy rate (%) 1 Afghanistan 72 2 Pakistan 50 3 Mauritania 49 4 Morocco 48 5 Yemen 46 6 Sudan 39 7 Djibouti 32 8 Algeria 30 9 Iraq 26 10 Tunisia 25.7 11 Egypt 28 12 Comoros 25 13 Syria 19 14 Oman 18 15 Iran 17.6 16 Saudi Arabia 17.1 17 Libya 16 18 Bahrain 13 19 Turkey 12.6 20 Lebanon 12 21 U.A.E.
 11.3 22 Qatar 11 23 Jordan 9 24 Palestine 8 25 Kuwait 7 26 Cyprus 3.2 27 Israel 3 28 Azerbaijan 1.2 29 Armenia 1 Sources: United Nations, 2009 World Almanac, The Economist What Does It Mean to Be Illiterate?
 5 Ways to Help an Adult Learn to Read How Did the Crusades Change the Middle East?
-Current Situation in the Middle East How Many People Are Accidentally Shot by Hunters Each Year?
+Six-Day War in 1967 Reshaped the Middle East Current Situation in the Middle East Average TOEIC's by Age, Gender, Country, and Education How Many People Are Accidentally Shot by Hunters Each Year?
 The Real Facts about Teen Pregnancy and Abortion Rates in America How Do Ziggurats Compare to the Egyptian Pyramids?
-Leaders of the Middle East: A Photo Gallery U.S. Policy in the Middle East: 1945 to 2008 Does the Middle East Really Have the Biggest Oil Reserves?
-10 Most Indispensable Books on the Middle East of 2020 The Camp David Accords, Jimmy Carter's 1978 Middle East Peace Plan Learn About the Middle East Through Architecture Learn All About George H.W.
-Bush, the 41st President Facts and Figures on Christians of the Middle East What Countries in the Middle East Have Nuclear Weapons?
+Leaders of the Middle East: A Photo Gallery The Camp David Accords, Jimmy Carter's 1978 Middle East Peace Plan U.S. Policy in the Middle East: 1945 to 2008 Facts and Figures on Christians of the Middle East Basic Information About Adult Education How Does the Core-Periphery Theory Divide the World's Countries?
+Does the Middle East Really Have the Biggest Oil Reserves?